-The monastery offers several semi-residential retreats with the accommodation we have (about a dozen beds) available for those wishing to stay at the monastery with the option for people to come during the day – or part thereof – and return home in the evening.
+The monastery offers several residential retreats with accommodation available at the monastery.
+The option is available for people to come during the day, or part thereof, and return home in the evening.
 Those who can commit to the full retreat time or who are traveling some distance to the monastery are given priority for accommodation.

 Please note the difference between these structured, group retreats and coming to stay as a guest.
-We aren't able to offer self-guided retreats.
+We aren't able to offer self-directed retreats.

 If you wish to stay at the monastery overnight, either as a guest or retreatant, please read the guest information

 Retreats are quite open and you can come for all or part of the scheduled time; a day or part day.